-In 2016 the Friends of Windmill Gardens celebrate the 200th anniversary of Brixton Windmill.
+In 2016 the Friends of Windmill Gardens celebrated the 200th anniversary of Brixton Windmill.

 1816 was a momentous year in many ways.
 The victory at Waterloo in the previous year, and with it the end of the Napoleonic Wars, appeared to herald the start of an era of peace and prosperity.